 What can an Acoustic Fish Deterrent (AFD) achieve?

-As the AFD forms part of the Development Consent Order, which has been approved and reaffirmed multiple times, for Hinkley Point C.
+As part of the Development Consent Order, the AFD has been approved and reaffirmed multiple times for Hinkley Point C.

-The Government, The Welsh Government, and a Public Inquiry have all stated that the AFD will play an essential role in protecting marine life and must be installed.
-Without it, environmental organisations believe as many as 500,000 fish could be sucked into the intake each day.
+The Government, the Welsh Government, and a Public Inquiry have all stated that the AFD will play an essential role in protecting marine life and must be installed.
+Without it, environmental organisations believe that 182 million fish could be pulled into the intake each year.

-An effective screening system comprises of a fish return system with an AFD as it accounts for a wide range of factors, including:
+An effective screening system comprises a fish return system with an AFD, accounting for various factors, including:

-• Differences in hearing sensitivities of the fish that are at risk
+• Differences in fragility of the fish at risk.

-• The potential for fish stocks to change over the lifespan of the plant
+• The potential for fish stocks to change over the plant’s lifespan.

-There was a belief that decision on the installation of the AFD had now been settled, however EDF are continuing their attempt to remove necessary environmental protections.
+The decision on the installation of the AFD had been settled.
+However, EDF continues its attempts to remove necessary environmental protections.

-Fish Guidance Systems provided statements given at the public inquiry of June 8th 2022, Dr David Lambert, Managing Director of Fish Guidance Systems and Dr Andy Turnpenny, fish biologist gave a presentation on the requirements of an AFD to be included in the DCO for the proposed nuclear plant.
+Fish Guidance Systems provided statements at the public inquiry of June 8th, 2022.
+Dr. David Lambert, Managing Director of Fish Guidance Systems, and Dr. Andy Turnpenny, fish biologist, gave a presentation on the AFD’s requirements to be included in the DCO for the proposed nuclear plant.
 To view their full statements, please follow the link below.

 Species such as Atlantic salmon and twaite shad, which are abundant in the Severn Estuary and of high conservation importance, have responded particularly well to existing AFDs.